 You will also have access to the University's libraries and computing facilities.

 You will engage in placement - professional experience and practice - throughout your programme.
-In Year 4 you will undertake a year-long professional experience and practice placement which includes extended experience in a Gaelic-medium primary education setting.
+In Year 4 you will undertake a year-long professional experience and practice placement in a Gaelic-medium primary education setting.

 You will be taught through a combination of lectures, tutorials, workshops, independent small-group activity and the use of e-learning and virtual learning environments.